Peanut Butter Blossoms made of chewy peanut butter cookies and sweet chocolate kiss centers. These are as fun to make as they are to eat!

 - Beat in egg, milk and vanilla.

-- In a another bowl, combine flour, baking soda and salt.
+- In another bowl, combine flour, baking soda, and salt.
 Gradually add to creamed mixture, beating on low speed until blended.